-Our selection of the best restaurants at Marina Bay Singapore ranges from ultra-luxury rooftop venues serving up haute cuisine, to modest hawker stalls that’ll take you back to simpler times.
+The best restaurants at Marina Bay Singapore range from ultra-luxury rooftop venues serving up haute cuisine to modest hawker stalls that’ll take you back to simpler times.
 The Marina Bay area is probably the most iconic spot in the city with its incredible views and mesmerising landmarks, so it’s no wonder there are so many great dining options about.

 - Singapore Zoo Admission with Roundtrip Transfer